Table of Contents

 Be it their refreshing relationship with time, a bath culture dating back to the Romans, and leisurely walking rituals, we’re making every effort to incorporate these five Italian healthy habits into our wellness routines at home and abroad.

-Read on for tips for a healthy lifestyle, Italian style:
+Read on for five tips for a healthy lifestyle, Italian style:

 Embrace “Dolce Far Niente”